DP-REC: Private & Communication-Efficient Federated Learning: Experimental details

 \subsection{Datasets \& models}

 \paragraph{MNIST} For MNIST, we consider a LeNet-5~\citep{lecun1998gradient} model trained on a federated version of the original $50$k training images.
 We split the data across $100$ clients in a non-i.i.d. way where the label proportions on each client are determined by sampling a Dirichlet distribution with concentration $\alpha=1.0$~\citep{hsu2019measuring}.
 For evaluation, we assume the standard validation split of MNIST to be available at the server.
-We run all experiments four times with different seeds, except the one with \ourmethod{} and $\varepsilon=3$ which we run with eleven seeds, as it had an ``outlier'' run which skewed the average and increased considerably the standard error. \paragraph{FEMNIST} FEMNIST is a federated version of the extended MNIST (EMNIST) dataset \citep{cohen2017emnist}.
+We run the \dpfedavg{} experiments with three random seeds, whereas for \ourmethod{} we used ten random seeds, as it was more noisy in this setting. \paragraph{FEMNIST} FEMNIST is a federated version of the extended MNIST (EMNIST) dataset \citep{cohen2017emnist}.
 It consists of MNIST-like images of handwritten letters and digits belonging to one of $62$ classes.
 The federated nature of the dataset is naturally determined by the writer for a given datapoint.
 Additionally, the size of the individual clients' datasets differ significantly.
 In the literature, there are two versions of this dataset used for experimentation.
 Originally published by \citep{caldas2018leaf}, their published code\footnote{\url{https://github.com/TalwalkarLab/leaf}} provides a recipe to pre-process the dataset into the federated version.
 Unfortunately, however, the statistics reported in the paper do not align with the result of this recipe.
 We repeat the statistics as we use them for our experiments in Table \ref{tab:datasets_stats}.
 As mentioned in the main text, some works such as \ddgauss{} \citep{kairouz2021distributed} use the FEMNIST version provided by tensorflow federated\footnote{\url{https://www.tensorflow.org/federated/api_docs/python/tff/simulation/datasets/emnist}}.
 It consists of a smaller subset of $3400$ clients.
 For the model architecture, we consider the convolutional network described in~\citep{kairouz2021distributed}, albeit without dropout regularization.
-We run four seeds for \dpfedavg{} and \ourmethod{} with $\varepsilon=1,3,6$.
+We run three seeds for \dpfedavg{} and \ourmethod{} with $\varepsilon=1,3,6$.